 \section{Acknowledgements}

 We acknowledge enlightening discussions with Kenza Hammam, Paolo Solinas and Nicole Yunger-Halpern.
-SG acknowledges financial support from the project PRIN 2022 Quantum Reservoir Computing (QuReCo), the PNRR MUR project PE0000023-NQSTI financed by the European Union--Next Generation EU, the MISTI Global Seed Funds MIT-FVG Collaboration Grant ``Revealing and exploiting quantumness via quasiprobabilities: from quantum thermodynamics to quantum sensing'', and the Royal Society project IES\textbackslash R3\textbackslash 223086 ``Dissipation-based quantum inference for out-of-equilibrium quantum many-body systems''.
-GDC acknowledges support from the UK EPSRC through Grants No. EP/S02994X/1.
+S.G. acknowledges financial support from the project PRIN 2022 Quantum Reservoir Computing (QuReCo), the PNRR MUR project PE0000023-NQSTI financed by the European Union--Next Generation EU, the MISTI Global Seed Funds MIT-FVG Collaboration Grant ``Revealing and exploiting quantumness via quasiprobabilities: from quantum thermodynamics to quantum sensing'', and the Royal Society Project IES\textbackslash R3\textbackslash 223086 ``Dissipation-based quantum inference for out-of-equilibrium quantum many-body systems''.
+G.D.C. acknowledges support from the UK EPSRC through Grant No. EP/S02994X/1.